andrewcooke/bnum/README.md

 Python has an official Enum type, described ...

-Given the simplicity of the basic concepts - a name and a value in a scope - the number of differences between Bnum and Enum is surprising:
+Given the simplicity of the basic concepts - a set of named values in a scope - the number of differences between Bnum and Enum is surprising:

 * Something